 - Students with special educational needs and/or disability (SEND) are usually identified in the Year 6/7 transition/liaison window.
 All students are assessed using standardised reading and spelling tests on entry.
 Any mid-year transfers are tested on arrival.
 Reading age updates are made at several points during the school year.
 The school will refer to external agencies for assessment or diagnosis as appropriate following consultation with parents/guardians. - Classroom based support and intervention can take place in one to one, small group or whole class settings.
 Subject based intervention is usually provided by subject specialist staff as part of Quality First Teaching (QFT).
 Classroom based support is available through a team of experienced Teaching Assistants and/or Behaviour Support Learning Intervention Officers.
 Intervention can take place before, during or after the school day. - Literacy intervention activities are a priority of the school designed to promote independent learning and curriculum access.
 There are laptops and IPads available in school to enhance the learning process, and to assist identified students with handwriting and recording difficulties.
-School will consult staff from a variety of external agencies to advise and support across the range of SEND. - Teaching and non-teaching staff are given relevant training at the start of the school year.
+School will consult staff from a variety of external agencies to advise and support across the range of SEND. - Individual Learning Plans for all students with SEND are on Class Charts for staff to refer to.
+They give details about strengths and difficulties with strategies to support progress. - Coloured overlays are provided to students who meet the criteria for Visual Distress Assessments.

+- Teaching and non-teaching staff are given relevant training at the start of the school year.
 Specialist nurses and agencies are able to provide advice and strategies for teaching students with SEND and medical conditions/needs. - Updates are made available to staff, by the SENDCO or Deputy SENDCO via staff briefings, SEND bulletins or face to face meetings.
-External training is available to support the staff.

-- Within the SEND team, staff have a range of specialist skills. - Much training and staff development is given in house. - School works within the examination board guidelines to put into place Exam Access Arrangements (EAA) that are appropriate and meet the needs of the individual student. - Individual teachers are responsible for making lessons accessible to all as part of Quality First Teaching (QFT). - There are a small number of students who access courses which are on offer from external providers.
+Team Around The Child (TATC) meetings take place to review the needs for named students.
+Learning Plans on Class Charts are updated with new information and strategies to support and shared with staff. - External training is available to support the staff. - Within the SEND team, staff have a range of specialist skills. - Much training and staff development is given in house. - School works within the examination board guidelines to put into place Exam Access Arrangements (EAA) that are appropriate and meet the needs of the individual student. - Individual teachers are responsible for making lessons accessible to all as part of Quality First Teaching (QFT). - There are a small number of students who access courses which are on offer from external providers.
 These lead to Key Stage 4 Vocational Qualifications. - The school subscribes to a wide range of external provision to improve selfreliance and confidence for selected vulnerable students.